HMCL-UNIST/ActiveMotionPlanning/README.md

 1. NVIDIA Graphic card and torch is required
    - pip install torch

-## Directory Information
+## Information
+1. Directory
-main.py       --- Run this file
+main.py       --- Main algorithm file
 human_model    --- Folder for human decision making algorithms
 motion_planning   --- Folder for robot motion planning algorithms
 utils         --- Folder for visualization and reference trajectory algorithms
 result        --- Simulation results will be saved in this folder
-README.md     --- This instruction file
+README.md     --- Instruction file

+2. How to run
+   - python main.py